-As Summer becomes a faded memory, so do the leaves on the deciduous trees of the Hudson Valley.
+As Summer becomes a faded memory, so do the leaves on the trees of the Hudson Valley as the fall folliage comes ablaze near New York City.

-Fall foliage day trips, also known as ‘leaf peeping’, is a popular mid-fall activity for residents of the northeast.
+Fall foliage day trips, also known as ‘leaf peeping’, is a popular mid-fall activity for residents of the northeast including New York City and its surrounding state.
 The best displays actually occur earlier and further north, in Vermont and New Hampshire.
 That’s where the covered wooden bridges and maple farms are and at this time of the year, hotels and bed and breakfast places are over-subscribed with big city tourists.
 For those with less time and who live or are visiting New York City, there’s still plenty to see and enjoy within a couple of hours – accessible by train.

 A Cool Change